skip to content

 • With V2.x processing, data from all PIN units should be analyzed together.
 However, due to the changes in bias voltage and the software threshold, response matrices appropriate for the epoch of the observation should be used in spectral fitting.

-• PIN epoch 5 (2008 Dec 9): HXD/PIN data taken since 2008 Sep 1 have been processed using an updated low energy threshold file.
-Users should use an "epoch 5" PIN response file, but there is no need for reprocessing of PIN data because of this change.
-See PIN flare, non X-ray background, and cosmic background pages for further details.
+• PIN epoch 6: In particular, HXD/PIN data taken since 2008 Oct 1 have been processed using an updated low energy threshold file.
+Users of these data should use an "epoch 6" PIN response file, but there is no need for reprocessing of PIN data because of this change.

 • There are now two types of PIN non X-ray backgroun (NXB) files, "tuned" and "quick."
 The tuned model has an estimated 1-sigma systematic uncertainty of 1.3%, which is significantly better than for the quick model.
 Therefore, the tuned NXB files should be used whenever available.